Brogoming/Tech-Trivia/README.md

 ## Important Details

 This site is not hosted anywhere, if you wish to play the game you will have to run this on your local machine.
-In order to do so make sure you have Node version 22 installed.
+In order to do so make sure you have **Node version 22** installed.
 Once you have it installed open this project in any EDI of you choice.
 Make sure you are in the root folder before running `npm i` in the terminal, this will install all of the npm packages used to help create this project.
 After all that is installed in the terminal type `npm run dev` and hit enter, this will start teh program and give you a link you can click on.
 Good job, you can now host your own Tech Trivia game!!!

 ## How to play

 ### Home Page

 On the home page the host will set the parameters of the game by selecting the **Number of Teams** participating, editing each teams name, seting the amount of **Time per Question**, and **Selecting the Game Set** to play.
 There are 6 pre-made sets, each unique questions and categories that span across computer science and technology.
 Each set contains 30 questions, 5 questions per category.
-There is also an option to create a custom set which when selected will allow you to download a JavaScript file template for user to edit.
+There is also an option to create a custom set, first make sure you download the JSON template file and use that as a base to make your own game, once you have it all set go to the **Select the Game Set** drop down and click custom, click on the JSON file to upload.
+Once that is all set and done you can now play your custom game.
 After the file is edited properly you can upload the file back and select it as a new option.
 Once all the parameters are set you can now start the game.
 If there is a parameter not properly set a pop up will show up saying that you missed something.

 ### Board Page